PiSupply/PaPiRus/README.md

 ```

 ### Refresh rates and screen lifespan
 A typical ePaper refresh rate for a full-screen update is around 1 to 2 Hz (1 to 2 updates per second).
 The refresh rate of the ePaper displays is dependent on a number of factors including temperature.
 At lower temperatures you have to drive the display more slowly otherwise you can get "ghosting" and also can damage the display.
-By fiddling with the temperature variables we have had customers who we know have got this level to ~15 Hz but this is not advised unless you know what you are doing as it will severely reduce the life of the display and may cause other bizarre side-effects.

 Lastly, a good way to increase the refresh rate of information on the screen is to not use full screen updates but use partial updates as described below.

 ### Full and Partial Updates
-Also try using the method partialUpdate() instead of the update() one if you want to refresh the screen faster and maybe want to create some simple animations.
-Remember though that the partial method cannot be used indefinitely and you will have to refresh the screen every once in a while.
-You should ideally do a full refresh of the screen every few minutes and it is also recommended to completely power down the screen every few hours.
+Also try using the method partial_update() instead of the update() one if you want to refresh the screen faster and maybe want to create some simple animations.
+Remember though that the partial method cannot be used indefinitely.
+You should refresh the screen using a Full Update every few minutes and it is also recommended to completely power down the screen every few hours.

+### Fast Update
+Fast Update works the same as Partial Update, except the refresh rate is not dependent on temperature but can be set by the user.
+The refresh duration for this mode is set in milliseconds by writing to `/dev/epd/pu_stagetime`.
+See the papirus-radar demo code for details.
+Using this mode is only advised if you know what you are doing as it will severely reduce the life of the display and may cause other bizarre side-effects.
+As with the Partial Update mode you should refresh the screen using a Full Update every few minutes and it is also recommended to completely power down the screen every few hours.

 # Hardware tips
 In case you have problems assembling the board please [check this article on our website](https://www.pi-supply.com/make/papirus-assembly-tips-and-gotchas/) on which you can find: